npretor/npretor_udacity_DDPG/Report.md

 A DDPG contains a few things:
 * A <b>replay buffer</b> aka memory of what has happened.
 This contains the:
-  * <b>State</b> of the environment (in our case the joint positions, velocities, and ....... of the robot arm)
+  * <b>State</b> of the environment.
+The 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm
   * <b>Action</b> taken by the agent.
-In our case this is a move command for both of the robot's joints
+This is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.
   * <b>Next state</b> S prime, the resulting state of the environment after the agent selects an action
   * <b>Reward</b> The award the agent was given for the action chosen.
   * <b>Done</b> TODO

 For a multi-agent training session, you just stack all 20 of the experiences one by one into the buffer, increasing the number of experiences and the speed at which we can gather samples to start training.

-DDPG uses a rather complicated strategy to learn, as outlined below:
+DDPG uses a rather complicated strategy to learn, as outlined below.
 DDPG uses 4 networks to learn
 1. The <b>target actor</b> network.
 This network infers from the state of the environment, the optimal action to choose.
 This action is called A* or A-star.
 2. The <b>target critic</b> network.
 This network infers the Q(discounted reward) based on the state and action given to it.
 It takes the action from the actor, and the state of the environment, and infers a discounted reward.
 3. The <b>local critic and local actor</b> networks.
 These networks are slowly updated versions of the target networks, which serves to act as a method to minimize the swings caused by training on the various samples, and acts as as "noise smoother"

 The actor learns to map states to ideal actions.
 State -> ideal_action
 The critic learns to map actions to expected discounted_reward.
 State, action -> Q(state, action)

 ### How are the networks trained?
 Episodic training is used.
 Environment is reset and training starts.